cosmos/developer-portal/tutorials/1-tech-terms/index.md

 <HighlightBox type="info">

-Tools within the Interchain Stack which contain "Cosmos" in their name will remain unchanged by current terminology changes, such as the **Cosmos SDK** and **CosmWasm**.
+Tools within the Interchain Stack that contain "Cosmos" in their name will remain unchanged by current terminology changes, such as the **Cosmos SDK** and **CosmWasm**.
 Any chain built with the Cosmos SDK can typically be referred to as "a Cosmos chain" or "appchain".

 </HighlightBox>